AudioKit/AudioKit/AudioKit/README.md

 This contains the platform-independent code on which AudioKit runs.
 This includes DSP libraries that we leverage as well as our own custom DSP that we are striving to make cross-platform.

+As of AudioKit 5.0, all platforms are managed through the single `AudioKit.xcodeproj` project file, which includes targets for each of the supported platforms (macOS, iOS, tvOS).

+## Playgrounds

+The `Dev.playground` playgrounds for iOS and macOS are now included as part of the main `AudioKit.xcodeproj`, with respective dependencies on the platform targets.
+Access to `Dev.playground/` allows AudioKit developers to build playgrounds before adding them into the main AudioKit Playgrounds project.

 ## iOS

-This directory contains the "AudioKit for iOS.xcodeproj" which contains all iOS-compatible components from `Common/` and UIKit user interface elements that are only accessible to iOS. `iOS/` contains `Dev.playground/` which gives AudioKit developers temporary access to playgrounds.
-Access to `Dev.playground/` allows AudioKit developers to build playgrounds before adding them into the main AudioKit Playgrounds project.
+This directory contains all iOS-specific components including UIKit user interface elements that are only accessible to iOS.
 The AudioKit Test Suite for iOS is also kept in `iOS/`.

 ## macOS

-This directory contains the "AudioKit for macOS.xcodeproj" which contains all macOS-compatible components from `Common/` as well as Cocoa user interface elements that are only accessible to macOS. `macOS/` contains `Dev.playground/` which gives AudioKit developers temporary access to playgrounds.
-Access to `Dev.playground/` allows AudioKit developers to build playgrounds before adding them into the main AudioKit Playgrounds project.
+This directory contains all macOS-specific components including Cocoa user interface elements that are only accessible to macOS.

 ## tvOS

-The "AudioKit for tvOS.xcodeproj" contains components from `Common/` that work on tvOS.
 Since tvOS does not currently support MIDI, AudioKit's MIDI enabled components are omitted.

 ## .jazzy.yaml